-This explains why `Tammy is vixen' is a conjunction of `Tammy is female' and `Tammy is a fox'.
+This is precisely why `Tammy is a vixen' functions as a conjunction of `Tammy is female' and `Tammy is a fox'.

-More practically, the key difference between M-tS and P-tS lies in their foundational concepts: in P-tS, proofs take on the role that truth occupies in M-tS.
-This fundamental shift carries significant and nuanced implications, both mathematically and philosophically, which are explored in the sections that follow.

-There are several branches of research within P-tS --- see, for example, the discussion on \textit{proof-theoretic validity} (P-tV) in the Dummett-Prawitz tradition by Schroeder-Heister~\cite{Schroeder2006validity}.
-In this paper, we concentrate of \emph{base-extension semantics} (B-eS) in the tradition of Piecha et al.~\cite{Piecha2015failure,Piecha2016completeness,Piecha2019incompleteness} and Sandqvist~\cite{Sandqvist2015hypothesis,Sandqvist2009CL,Sandqvist2015IL,Sandqvist2005inferentialist}.
-There are deep relationships between P-tV and B-eS as shown by Gheorghiu and Pym~\cite{PTV-BES}.
+Within P-tS, there are several active research programmes --- see, for example, the discussion of \emph{proof-theoretic validity} (P-tV) in the Dummett-Prawitz tradition by Schroeder-Heister~\cite{Schroeder2006validity}.
+This paper concentrates on \emph{base-extension semantics} (B-eS), in the tradition of Piecha et al.~\cite{Piecha2015failure,Piecha2016completeness,Piecha2019incompleteness} and Sandqvist~\cite{Sandqvist2015hypothesis,Sandqvist2009CL,Sandqvist2015IL,Sandqvist2005inferentialist}.
+Deep connections between P-tV and B-eS have been established by Gheorghiu and Pym~\cite{PTV-BES}.

-The idea of B-eS begins with the notion of an \emph{atomic system}.
-An atomic system is a collection of inferential relationships between some atomic propositions.
-They represent some beliefs that an agent may posses about the inferential relationship between thoughts.
-An example of such inferential relationships are those above governing the vixenhood of Tammy.

-There are various notions of atomic rule and atomic system in the literature.
-Piecha and Schroeder-Heister~\cite{Piecha2017definitional,Schroeder2016atomic} and Sandqvist~\cite{Sandqvist2015hypothesis} have given an analysis of them based on earlier work by Prawitz~\cite{Prawitz2006natural} and Schroeder-Heister~\cite{schroeder1984natural}.
-Once we have fixed a particular notion of atomic system, we call such atomic systems \emph{bases}, $\baseB$
+B-eS begins with the notion of an \emph{atomic system}: a collection of inferential relationships between atomic propositions, representing the beliefs an agent may possess about inferential connections between thoughts.
+The rules governing Tammy's vixenhood above are one such example.
+Various notions of atomic rule and atomic system appear in the literature; Piecha and Schroeder-Heister~\cite{Piecha2017definitional,Schroeder2016atomic} and Sandqvist~\cite{Sandqvist2015hypothesis} have given a systematic analysis building on earlier work by Prawitz~\cite{Prawitz2006natural} and Schroeder-Heister~\cite{schroeder1984natural}.
+Once a particular notion of atomic system is fixed, we call such systems \emph{bases}, $\base{B}$.

-Relative to a notion of derivability in a base ($\vdash_{\base{B}}$), a B-eS is determined by a judgement called \emph{support} ($\Vdash_{\base{B}}$) defined inductively according to the structure of formulae with the base case (i.e., the support of atoms) given by \emph{provability in a base}.
-This induces a validity judgement by quantifying our bases,
+Relative to a notion of derivability in a base ($\vdash_{\base{B}}$), a B-eS is determined by a judgement of \emph{support} ($\Vdash_{\base{B}}$), defined inductively on the structure of formulae with the base case --- support for atoms --- given by provability in a base.
+A validity judgement is then induced by quantifying over all bases: